 If the doe is receptive, she will lay on her stomach and present her backend to the buck.
 On the other hand, she may sit up and hide her bottom from the male if she does not want to be bred.

 If the doe acts aggressively toward the buck, or vice versa, carefully remove the doe as soon as possible.
 Never force rabbits to stay in a cage together, or leave them unattended.
 If you do, you may have a fatality on your hands.

-For good measure, we often let our buck breed our does at least three times in a breeding session.
-But usually, he is pretty pooped after the second time.
+For good measure, we often let our buck breed our does at least 3 times in a breeding session.
+However, usually, he is pretty pooped after the second time.
 Good bucks will get the job done fast.

 Once they’ve successfully bred, remove the doe from the cage and return her to her own.
 Then, replace the feed and water dishes for the buck.
 He will be thirsty!

 3. Is The Doe Pregnant?